-In their simplest form, they are a list of items.
-An example of a simple data grid would be a list of countries or states.
+Data grids allow you to set up the options shown in Select, Checkbox and Radio fields.
+An example of a data grid would be a list of countries or states.
 A more advanced data grid might be a table containing country abbreviations, full names, and ISO codes.

 Tip: Click the expand icon (top right) to make the data grid editor the full width of the page.

 The data grid editor is made up of the following components:

 At the top of the data grid is the ‘Data Source’ setting.
 When this is set to ‘Off’ you can manually edit the data grid much like you would a spreadsheet.